hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `rule_set_version` - (Required) The Version of the Rule Set used for this Web Application Firewall.

+* `file_uploadlimit` - (Optional) The file upload limit used for this Web Application Firewall.
+Specified in MB, This field can have a minimum value of 1 MB and a maximum of 500 MB.
+The default value for file upload limit is 100 MB

 ## Attributes Reference

 The following attributes are exported: